mit-dci/opencx/dextechsurvey.md

 Every 2000 blocks, Komodo removes the ability for notary nodes to mine on easy difficulty for 64 blocks.
 After this period, notaries keep mining.

+At least 13 notaries are required to post a notarization transaction on the main KMD chain for the notarization to be successful.

+In Komodo, there are also asset chains, but the notary nodes only mine the main chain.
+Asset chains are notarized to the main KMD chain in the same way the KMD chain is notarized to a chain like bitcoin.

+It also apparently costs money (about 180BTC or $1,500,000) to run all the notary nodes.
+There are fees and payments to notary nodes if you would like to create an asset chain.
+This is about 333 KMD and 333 of the asset coin.
+Notary nodes make their profit from mining the KMD chain.

+### The Decentralized Initial Coin Offering
+If you want to perform a dICO you have to reach out to the Komodo team.
+You also need to pay fees to the Komodo team for notarization services.
+The sign-up process (yes, a DECENTRALIZED intial coin offering has a SIGN-UP process) is not automated.

+In order to create a new asset you have to create an entirely new chain, and notarize into the KMD chain.

+In order to conduct an ICO, you must split up the supply into somewhat large "bags".
+You essentially sell these "bags" whenever you want.
+This is to prevent "whales" from gaining a majority in a small amount of time.

+### Komodo's Atomic-Swap Powered, Decentralized Exchange: BarterDEX
+BarterDEX has the intent to be very liquid, so they have "Liquidity Providers" who are designated market makers for the DEX.

+Full relay nodes store the orderbook, and non-relay nodes don't.
+Everyone uses public key addressing with the Ed25519 curve.

+They then explain what UTXOs are for a bunch of pages.

+From here, they outline all of the various fees and security deposits to prevent liquidity providers and users from being malicious.
+They use a reputation system for liquidity providers to make sure they don't do bad stuff.

 ## BitShares
 BitShares keeps an orderbook on-chain, and the matching algorithm is also a part of the validation logic.
 You can issue your own assets, and create a whole bunch of fancy "SmartCoins" and Collateralized tokens.
 There's also some form of margin trading.